 - Brachial and radial pulses should be checked along with sensory and motor function in the affected arm, due to the possibility of injury to brachial plexus and axillary/subclavian vessels.

-- Patients may also present with acute complications of AC joint disruption.
-For example:
+- Patients may also present with acute complications of acromioclavicular joint disruption - for example:

 OA and distal clavicular osteolysis

-- Diffuse lateral shoulder pain and/or localised AC joint pain.
+- Diffuse lateral shoulder pain and/or localised acromioclavicular joint pain.